NuclearRazor/CSGOScraper/README.md

 2. Start scraping items by following command in your terminal:
 	-	python parser.py

-3. Open .txt files near your script for analytical usage
+3. Open .txt files in folder 'files' for analytical usage

+**Advantages**

+1. Parse and compare data take amount of 1 minute (a lot of chargeable parsers do it in 10 - 50 minutes)

+2. In result table you can see URL link's to each good item on opskins market

+3. You can controll market and exchangers comission

-**Coming feauture:**
+**Coming feauture**

-- comparing data's between item shops and item exchangers
+- search and parse info about item by name from steam-analyst
-- bug fixies (while testing)
+- bug fixies (csgosell shortnames, csgotm parsing time boost etc)
-- telegram bot for simple UI
+- telegram bot for simple UI (API)

+**License**

+MIT

 ### **For informational purposes only**